 4. When the image is set correctly, press Esc or Menu.
 Your settings are automatically saved.

 Adjusting the Sound

-You can use the Audio menu to adjust the sound volume and switch the audio input port.
+You can use the Audio menu to adjust the sound volume or tone.

 - 1. Press the Menu button.
 You see the main menu. - 2.
 Use the directional buttons to highlight Audio.
 You see the following: